yu6h/2021fposd/README.md

 - Any submission after deadline will not be graded.
 - You don't need to delete the tests written before.
 - Remember to **RELEASE THE SPACE** you allocate after using it.
+- The folder `test/data/` is not necessary, but you can take it for reference.

 ### Grading Rubrics
 1. Unit tests written by yourself: 50%.